marionettejs/backbone.marionette/docs/marionette.collectionview.md

 ## CollectionView's `childView`

 Specify a `childView` in your collection view definition.
-This must be a Backbone view object definition, not an instance.
+This must be a Backbone view class definition, not an instance.
 It can be any `Backbone.View` or be derived from `Marionette.View`.

 ```javascript